poolpOrg/go-ipcmsg/README.md

 # go-ipcmsg

 **WIP:**
-This is work in progress, do not use for anything serious.
+This is work in progress.

 The `go-ipcmsg` package provides a simple mechanism for communication between local processes using sockets.